Go directly to: Relocating the subwoofer / Alternate subwoofer locations

 I cut a small hole in the carpet in the middle of the footwell, too, so that I could re-use the button that held the block in place to hold the carpet in place.

 The difference is amazing.
-That block is 5″ deep, but the difference is as night’n’day as adding 5″ to the inseam of a pair of pants.
+That block is 5″ deep (actually 6″, counting the intentional air gap for the emanated sound), but the difference is as night’n’day as adding 5″ to the inseam of a pair of pants.

 I’m 6’0″ or so, and before I could never have been comfortable in the passenger seat because of the lack of legroom.
 Now I have more legroom than I can use.